skywind3000/vim-proposal/project_info.md

 ### Locating project root

-The project root of current file is the nearest parent directory with a folder named `.vimprj` (can be changed by set rootmarker=xxx) in it.
+The project root of current file is the nearest parent directory with a folder named `.vimprj` in it.

 A buffer-specific variable `v:projectroot` is used to store the project root directory of current buffer, it is initialized when you open a file as: